Mobile Police investigating 2 deadly shootings

 MOBILE, Ala.
-(WKRG) — The Mobile Police Department are investigating two fatal, Sunday morning shootings.
+(WKRG) — The Mobile Police Department two investigating two fatal, Sunday morning shootings.

 According to Mobile Police, officers went to the 1000 block of Burdette Drive for a shooting stemming from a domestic dispute around 12:52 a.m.
 When Mobile Police officers arrived, they found a 31-year-old woman with multiple gunshot wounds.
 They took her to the hospital where she later died due to her injuries.